dstar4138/emp_draft/README.md

-SMTG: Social Monitor for the Terminal Geek
+EMP: Extenable Monitoring Platform
 ==========================================

 Short Description:
 ------------------

-SMTG is the foundation and means of extension for monitoring whatever your heart desires.
+EMP is the foundation and means of extension for monitoring whatever your heart desires.